paolobif/Worm-Yolo/README.md

-This repo contains mopdiefie Ultralytics inference and training code for YOLOv3 in PyTorch.
+This repo contains modified Ultralytics inference and training code for YOLOv3 in PyTorch.
 The code works on Linux, MacOS and Windows.
 Credit to Joseph Redmon for YOLO  https://pjreddie.com/darknet/yolo/.

 ## Requirements